-Named for an MSU alumnus, entrepreneur and philanthropist, the Broad College is one of the nation's largest business schools, offering a range of undergraduate and graduate programs, including through The School of Hospitality Business.
+Named for an MSU alumnus, entrepreneur and philanthropist, the Broad College is one of the nation's largest business schools, offering a range of undergraduate and graduate programs.

 In addition, the Broad College of Business offers executive development and certificate programs tailored for professionals seeking to improve their credentials and advance their careers.